RESEARCH RESIDENCY

 Cancellations have to be announced with as much notice as possible.
 The deposit is not refundable in case of short cancellation.

-We encourage artists to apply for individual funding to cover the residency costs.
+Please note that the undertaking of a residency is a commitment, with financial and other responsibilities related to the community of artists, facilities and operations here at PADA.We encourage residents to apply for individual funding to cover the residency costs.
 Make sure to inform us as soon as possible when applying for funding.
 We help all successful applicants with letters of support.